-If you haven’t purchased your copy of the Sabrina Slim’s pattern it’s on sale through today for only $7!
+If you haven’t purchased your copy of the Sabrina Slim’s pattern you can get it here:

 In today’s post we’ll be talking about selecting the right fabric.
-Tomorrow Kelly will walk you through picking the right size and customizing that size to your unique shape.
-Later in the week I’ll have an freebie add-on for front pockets and we’ll finish sewing the pants as well as posting some styling inspiration.
+Tomorrow, Kelly will walk you through picking the right size and customizing that size to your unique shape.
+Later in the week we’ll sew the pants from start to finish as well as post some styling inspiration.

 So what do I mean when I say ‘25% stretch’ and ‘30% stretch’?
 That just is a means to tell if a fabric will be able to stretch enough to fit as I’ve designed them.
 I’ve made up a little worksheet for you to print out and check your own fabric against to be sure it will work as intended.

 - Cut a piece of fabric 4″ across the grain.
 Do not include the selvage edge in the 4″ cut.

 - Hold one of the piece of fabric until it resists.
 You don’t want to stretch the fabric anymore than it would naturally stretch.

 - Note where the stretched fabric ends.
 This is the percentage of stretch it has.

 - Let go of the stretched end and notice how it returns back to shape.
 If it bounces back to its original 4″ then the fabric has 100% recovery.
 Most knits will not have that great of recovery.